isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-wooden-floor/index.md

 ###  1. Gather Your Materials

-Before you start the paint removal process, make sure you have the following materials ready:
-- Rags or paper towels
-- Scraper or putty knife
-- Paint remover or solvent (such as acetone or mineral spirits)
-- Warm soapy water
+Before you start the paint removal process, make sure you have the following materials ready: - Rags or paper towels - Scraper or putty knife - Paint remover or solvent (such as acetone or mineral spirits) - Warm soapy water - Bucket - Protective gloves - Soft cloths or microfiber towels - Fine-grit sandpaper (optional)
-- Bucket
-- Protective gloves
-- Soft cloths or microfiber towels
-- Fine
-- grit sandpaper (optional)

 ###  2. Act Quickly